During these uncertain times, how can we help?

 3. Leadership Development: The Horizon Scholars Program hosts a workshop series with the goal of empowering students and their families through networking and education.
 Workshop topics include financial literacy, conflict resolution, and resume writing.

-4. Civic Engagement: Students volunteer at least 25 hours per year to local non-profit organizations, making a meaningful and lasting impact on the Central Florida community.
+4. Civic Engagement: Students complete a total of 100 community service hours by graduation by volunteering with local non-profit organizations, making a meaningful and lasting impact on the Central Florida community.

 We'll work with your schedule.